List of Ottawa Senators general managers

 The Ottawa Senators are a professional ice hockey team based in Ottawa, Ontario, Canada.
 The team is a member of the Atlantic Division of the Eastern Conference of the National Hockey League (NHL).
 The Senators, named after the original Ottawa Senators, began play in the NHL as an expansion team in 1992.
 Having first played at the Ottawa Civic Centre, the Senators have played their home games at the Canadian Tire Centre, which was first named The Palladium, since 1996.
-The team has had eight general managers since their inception.
+The team has had nine general managers since their inception.

 History

 The Senators group was approved for a conditional NHL franchise on December 7, 1990.
-The founders, Bruce Firestone, Cyril Leeder and Randy Sexton named the first general manager Mel Bridgman on August 30, 1991, prior to the franchise becoming finalized on December 7, 1991.
+The founders, Bruce Firestone, Cyril Leeder and Randy Sexton, named the first general manager Mel Bridgman on August 30, 1991, prior to the franchise becoming finalized on December 7, 1991.
 Bridgman was fired after the Senators' first season 1992–93.
 Bridgman did not have previous experience as an NHL general manager and he was criticized for mistakes at the initial expansion draft of the Senators and the play of the team in its first season.
-Bridgman was fired by new owner Rod Bryden who had assumed majority ownership in the club after the founders were not able to raise enough financing to launch the team and pay its NHL franchise fees.
+Bridgman was later fired by new owner Rod Bryden, who had assumed majority ownership in the club after the founders were not able to raise enough financing to launch the team and pay its NHL franchise fees.

 Sexton took over and managed the hockey club until December 11, 1995, when he was fired after a period of two seasons missing the playoffs and controversial coaching firings, player holdouts and concerns over attendance prior to the opening of the new Palladium arena.
 Sexton also did not have previous experience as an NHL general manager.
-He was criticized for the firing of Rick Bowness, over the playing time of Alexandre Daigle, and the hiring of Dave Allison, the head coach of the team's minor league affiliate.
+He was criticized for the firing of Rick Bowness, over the playing time of Alexandre Daigle and the hiring of Dave Allison, the head coach of the team's minor league affiliate.
 Star player Alexei Yashin was holding out in a contract dispute, and top draft pick Bryan Berard was refusing to join the Senators at the time of Sexton's firing.

 Pierre Gauthier was hired the same day and he replaced the coaching corps that Sexton had hired by hiring head coach Jacques Martin, who had NHL head coach experience.
 Yashin was signed and Berard was traded.
 Under Gauthier's leadership, the club qualified for the playoffs for the first time in the franchise's history.
 Gauthier resigned from the Senators in June 1998 for personal reasons.
 Gauthier returned to work as an ice hockey executive with the Mighty Ducks of Anaheim two weeks later.
 Gauthier had previously been the assistant general manager at Anaheim before being hired by Ottawa.